symfony/symfony-docs/setup.rst

 --------------------------------------

-If you're working on an existing Symfony application, you only need to get the project code and install the dependencies with composer.
+If you're working on an existing Symfony application, you only need to get the project code and install the dependencies with Composer.
 Assuming your team uses Git, setup your project with the following commands:

 .. code-block:: terminal